The United States District Court

 Completing Other Bar / E-Filing Application Forms

-• Multi-District Litigation/Rule 45/10th Circuit CJA Appeal Attorneys - Pursuant to Rule 2.1(c) of the Judicial Panel for Multi-District Litigation Rules of Procedure, every member in good standing of the Bar of any district court of the United States is entitled to practice before the Panel - provided, however, that the attorney has established and maintains a CM/ECF account with any United States federal court.
+Pursuant to Rule 2.1(c) of the Judicial Panel for Multi-District Litigation Rules of Procedure, every member in good standing of the Bar of any district court of the United States is entitled to practice before the Panel - provided, however, that the attorney has established and maintains a CM/ECF account with any United States federal court.
 Any attorney of record in any action transferred under 28 U.S.C.§1407 may continue to represent his or her client in any district court of the United States to which such action is transferred.
 Parties are not required to obtain local counsel.
 The attorneys in the cases transferring to the District of Colorado as part of the MDL shall register for e-filing in the District of Colorado following the MDL Admission Instructions below, followed by completing the PACER online application and select the "Multi-District " tab.
 MDL attorneys in cases transferred to the District of Colorado do NOT have to apply for admission, though their provisional bar status will be revoked on conclusion of the MDL transfer case.
 These MDL Instructions and online PACER MDL tab also apply to attorneys not admitted in the District of Colorado but needing to appear in accordance with Fed.
 R. Civ.
 P. 45(f), as well as to Criminal Justice Act attorneys appointed by the 10th Circuit Court of Appeals in an appeal of District of Colorado criminal case.
 See instructions below for more details.

-Important Bar Admission and Related Documents and Forms
+Additional Bar Admission and Related Documents and Forms

 Frequently Asked Bar Admission Questions